All Episodes

 Pathetic.

-Robert everything in a everything in West Virginia is named after Robert C. Byrd, and in the end they still won't know who he is, because what the hell did they be going down, they'll be coming out at landing at Robert C. Byrd Airport, and they'll be taking uh hanging a left on Robert C. Byrd Parkway, and they'll be going by Robert C. Byrd Park and turning right at the Robert C. Byrd Memorial Building and going by the Robert C. Byrd Ice Hockey Stadium, and no one will know who Robert C. Byrd is.
+Everything in West Virginia is named after Robert C. Bird, and in the end, they still won't know who he is because what the hell did they be going down, they'll be coming out at landing at Robert C. Bird Airport and they'll be taking, hanging a left on Robert C. Byrd Parkway, and they'll be going by Robert C. Byrd Park and turning right at the Robert C. Bird Memorial Building and going by the Robert C. Byrd Ice Hockey Stadium and no one will know who Robert C. Bird is.

-When remember Byrd when he uh turned against the war in Afghanistan, like uh he was won the first, I think, about seven or eight years ago.
+Like he was one the first, I think, about seven or eight years ago.

-And I said, uh, you know, in a spirit of bipartisan outreach, I said, maybe if we just agreed to rename Afghanistan Robert C. Burdistan, he might he might he might possibly, you know, feel he could support the war effort for a couple more years.
+And I said, you know, in a spirit of bipartisan outreach, I said, maybe if we just agreed to rename Afghanistan Robert C. Birdistan, he might possibly feel he could support the war effort for a couple more years.

-But no, uh Robert C. Byrd, he got everything he's got a Coast Guard station in West uh in West Virginia named after him.
+He's got a Coast Guard station in West Virginia named after him.

 Now, what has he got to show for it?